Prevention & Safety Tips

 See Something Say Something

-If you hear or see something that causes you concern about the well-being or safety of a Louisburg College student, or any other person affecting the Louisburg College community and are unsure about how to intervene or address the situation, you should report it to the Campus Safety if danger is imminent or is occurring.
+Suppose you hear or see something that causes you concern about a Louisburg College student’s well-being or safety, or any other person affecting the Louisburg College community and unsure how to intervene or address the situation.
+In that case, you should report it to Campus Safety if danger is imminent or is occurring.

-The anonymous reporting form is a mechanism by which any member of the campus community can anonymously report criminal behavior and serious policy violations happening on or around campus.
+The anonymous reporting form is a mechanism by which any campus community member can anonymously report criminal behavior and severe policy violations happening on or around campus.

 Campus Safety Tips

-We are on one of the most beautiful campuses in America.
+We have one of the most beautiful campuses in America.
 Louisburg College is a very safe campus with property theft as one of our most reported crimes.
 Here are some steps to help you stay safe on campus or anywhere you are.

-- Use a u-lock style bike lock and take your lock through the front tire and around your frame.
+- Use a u-lock style bike lock looped through the front tire and around your frame.

 - Be aware of your surroundings and report any suspicious activity to Campus Safety.